-Matthew Hougland (he/him) is honored to join the faculty at Carthage College in the position of assistant professor of music and music theatre specialist.
+Matthew Hougland (he/him) is an Assistant Professor of Music and Director of Undergraduate Music Theatre Studies here at Carthage College.
 A native Hoosier, Matthew has taught and performed in various venues across North America.
-Matthew’s students can be seen on Broadway, national tours, TV/film, cruise ships, and various regional theaters.
-Matthew holds a Master of Music in Vocal Performance and an advanced certificate in vocal pedagogy, both from New York University, as well as a Bachelor of Music in Music Education from Anderson University.
+Matthew’s students can be seen on Broadway, on national tours, TV/film, cruise ships, and in various regional theaters.
+Matthew holds a Master of Music in Vocal Performance and an Advanced Certificate in Vocal Pedagogy, both from New York University, as well as a Bachelor of Music in Music Education from Anderson University.

 Matthew’s teaching career started at Pike High School in Indianapolis, Ind., where he was the associate choir director.
 Matthew’s high school students went on to receive numerous caption awards including Grand Champion, Best Vocals, and Best Choreography in the Show Choir Competition Circuit.
 In addition to their home concert schedule, Matthew’s choirs were regulars at the ISSMA State Concert Choir Finals where they would frequently place in the top four of the state in the Treble Choir division.